onzfonz/comp227/src/content/1/en/part1b.md

 [Node.js](https://nodejs.org/en/) is a JavaScript runtime environment based on Google's [Chrome V8](https://developers.google.com/v8/) JavaScript engine and works practically anywhere - from servers to mobile phones.
 Let's practice writing some JavaScript using Node.
-It is expected that the version of Node.js installed on your machine is at least version <i>16.13.2</i>.
+It is expected that the version of Node.js installed on your machine is at least version *16.13.2*.
 The latest versions of Node already understand the latest versions of JavaScript, so the code does not need to be transpiled.

-The code is written into files ending with <i>.js</i> that are run by issuing the command <em>node name\_of\_file.js</em>
+The code is written into files ending with *.js* that are run by issuing the command `node name_of_file.js`

-It is also possible to write JavaScript code into the Node.js console, which is opened by typing *node* in the command line, as well as into the browser's developer tool console.
+It is also possible to write JavaScript code into the Node.js console, which is opened by typing `node` in the command line, as well as into the browser's developer tool console.
 [The newest revisions of Chrome handle the newer features of JavaScript pretty well](http://kangax.github.io/compat-table/es2016plus/) without transpiling the code.
 Alternatively, you can use a tool like [JS Bin](https://jsbin.com/?js,console).